 |Dimensions (LxWxH):||9.27 x 5.94 x 2.14 in (235.51 x 150.76 x 54.5 mm)|

 Denial-of-service (DoS) attack prevention

 To look at, the AC1200 is quite simple and minimalistic.
-So, if a striking look such as the Star-Wars-esque angular design of the Nighthawk AX12 floats your boat, then the AC1200 may not be for you.
-However, the simple but stylish design does have mass (if unexciting) appeal and, for a device that lives its life in the background of our gaming setup, this design choice makes sense.
+So, if a striking look such as the Star-Wars-esque angular design of the Nighthawk AX12 floats your boat, then the AC1200 may not be your match.
+However, the simple but stylish design does have mass (if unexciting) appeal, and, for a device that lives its life in the background of our gaming setup, this design choice makes sense.

 Unassuming as it may be, the AC1200 still looks good.
-The shape is hexagonal and sharp and the outer plastic casing is an attractive glossy black.
-This high gloss finish looks sleek, but does mark easily with fingerprints.
-This isn’t too much of a concern though as we don’t handle routers on the daily – just get it in position, give it a wipe down and let it sit pretty!
+The shape is hexagonal and sharp, and the outer plastic casing is an attractive glossy black.
+This high gloss finish looks sleek but does get dirty easily with fingerprints.
+This isn’t too much of a concern, as we don’t handle routers on a daily basis – just get it in position, give it a wipe down and let it sit pretty!

-Beaming out from the glossy black casing you’ll find no fewer than nine LEDs across the top of the router.
-These allow you check a range of connection and network stats at a glance.
-Cast your eye back from the LEDS and you’ll find two (unremovable) antennas standing vertically at the rear of the AC1200.
-These aren’t too long and look pretty subtle, with the added bonus of being repositionable which is a nice touch.
+Beaming out from the glossy black casing, you’ll find no fewer than nine LEDs across the top of the router.
+These allow you to check a range of connection and network stats at a glance.
+Cast your eye back from the LEDs, and you’ll find two (unremovable) antennas standing vertically at the rear of the AC1200.
+These aren’t too long and look pretty subtle, with the added bonus of being repositionable, which is a nice touch.

 This is really good news as more mounting options means more chances of being able to position your router exactly in that WiFi-rich sweet spot in your home.

 Features and Performance